-In spring of 2020, the biomass of mature herring returning to Sitka Sound was estimated by the ASA model to be 250,468 tons which was above the 212,330 tons forecasted to return.
-The 2021 ASA forecast of mature herring biomass is 210,453 tons.
-The final guideline harvest level (GHL) for the 2021 Sitka Sound herring fishery is 33,304 tons.
-This GHL was derived by reducing the calculated GHL (42,091 tons) from the 2021 ASA forecast by 21%, which approximates the harvest level available if the number of age-5 fish is 75% of that projected.
-The forecast indicates that the mature herring returning to Sitka Sound will consist of 2% age-3, <1% age-4, 86% age-5, 5% age-6, 3% age-7, and 4% age-8+ fish.
-No adjustments to the forecast will be made from results of the winter bait test fishery as it will be not be prosecuted this season.
+In spring of 2021, the biomass of mature herring returning to Sitka Sound was estimated by the ASA model to be 245,302 tons which was above the 210,453 tons forecasted to return.
+The 2022 ASA forecast of mature herring biomass is 225,820 tons.
+The final GHL for the 2022 Sitka Sound herring fishery is 45,164 tons.
+This GHL is based on a 20% harvest rate.
+No reductions have been made to the GHL as was done in the previous 2 years to buffer against uncertainty surrounding the extremely large and partially mature 2016-year class.
+The consistent estimates of this large year class produced by observation and modeling for the past 3 years has reduced the department's concerns about uncertainty of the size of the cohort and thus a reduction to the 2022 GHL was not warranted.
+The forecasted age composition for Sitka Sound is 6% age-3, 26% age-4, 2% age-5, 59% age-6, 3% age-7, and 4% age-8+.

 Herring distribution and roe quality will be monitored prior to and during fishing periods.
-Monitoring methods for 2021 will include aerial surveys, vessel sonar surveys, and test fishing.
-In 2021, the department will coordinate with industry vessels to conduct test fishing as necessary to determine the size of the herring and roe quality.
+Monitoring methods for 2022 will include aerial surveys, vessel sonar surveys, and test fishing.
+In 2022, the department will coordinate with industry vessels to conduct test fishing as necessary to determine the size of the herring and roe quality.
 Prior to making test sets, the identified test boats will contact department biologists on the grounds to monitor set locations and to plan for transport of herring samples to a central location for analysis by industry technicians.
-The specific areas open to fishing will depend, in part, on the distribution of herring, the need to provide for a fishery that will harvest good quality herring, and the need to provide a reasonable opportunity for subsistence harvesters.
+The specific areas open to fishing will depend, in part, on the distribution of herring, the need to provide a reasonable opportunity for subsistence harvesters, and to provide for a fishery that will harvest good quality herring.

-There is currently no agreement between the department and industry on the harvest strategy (i.e., competitive or noncompetitive fishery) for the 2021 fishery.
-Limitations on processing capacity will require multiple openings to harvest this season's GHL.
-The total daily processing capacities for the 2021 season will not be determined until immediately prior to the fishery though it is expected to be around 2,000 tons per day.
+There is currently no agreement between the department and industry on the harvest strategy (i.e., competitive or noncompetitive fishery) for the 2022 fishery.
+Limitations on processing and tending capacity will require multiple openings to harvest this season's GHL.
+The total daily processing capacities for the 2022 season will not be determined until immediately prior to the fishery though it is expected to be around 2,000 tons per day.
 It will be necessary to remain flexible and adapt specific opening target harvest levels in consideration of inseason assessment of herring distribution and quality, progress of the spawn, changes in available processing and tendering capacity, and input from industry representatives.

-In March 2021, the department will hold an informational meeting to review and discuss the department's herring assessment program, the results of the department's 2020 surveys and sampling, the 2021 forecast, and the harvest estimates for the 2019 and 2020 herring roe on branch subsistence fishery.
-The department will also hold a 2-hour notice meeting immediately prior to the fishery for reviewing the general guidelines and expectations, enforcement issues, and United States Coast Guard (USCG) safety concerns for the fishery.
-Due to COVID-19 concerns and restrictions, both of these meetings will be held virtually.
-Details for each meeting will be announced through the department's advisory announcement system.
+In March 2022, the department will hold a 2-hour notice meeting immediately prior to the fishery for reviewing the general guidelines and expectations, enforcement issues, and United States Coast Guard (USCG) safety concerns for the fishery.
+Additionally, at this meeting the department will review and discuss the herring assessment program, the results of the department's 2021 surveys and sampling, the 2022 forecast, and the harvest estimates for the 2021 herring roe on branch subsistence fishery.
+Due to COVID-19 concerns this meeting will be held virtually.
+Details for this meeting will be announced through the department's advisory announcement system.